udattam/School/README.md

 # School

-A basic file management system for schools.
+A basic file management system for schools written in Java.

 ## Table of Contents